JDRF Ride to Cure Diabetes Frequently Asked Questions

-Our National Head Coaches, Mike Clark, David Ertl, and Ian Joyce, have excellent training plans for preparing for these endurance Rides.
-Additionally, you can check with your JDRF chapter office to find out if they have a local coach.
-Our coaches will help you adopt a training schedule and plan that is right for you.
+Our National Head Coaches , Mike Clark, David Ertl, and Ian Joyce, have excellent training plans to prepare for these endurance Rides.
+You can also check with your JDRF chapter to find out if they have a local coach.
+Our coaches will help you adopt a training schedule and plan that are right for you.

 How much time do I have to commit to this?

 How much time you train is completely up to you.
-Your JDRF Coach can help you determine the best time commitment for your fitness level.
-If you are a novice, most coaches will recommend you begin training at 3 months before the Ride and ride at least twice a week to prepare yourself.
+Your JDRF coach can help you determine the best time commitment for your fitness level.
+If you are a novice, most coaches will recommend you begin training at three months before your Ride and ride at least twice a week to prepare yourself.

 What if I can't finish the Ride?

-If you cannot go on at any point during the Ride, one of the many support vehicles that will be supporting the route can pick you up and take you back.
-There will be rest stops set up approximately every 15 miles, so if you are feeling tired, you can rest, eat an energy bar, drink a sports drink, and pick up the Ride where you left off.
-This is not a race, it's a Ride, and all riders are encouraged to ride at their own pace.
+If you cannot continue at any point during the Ride, one of many support vehicles along the route will pick you up and bring you back.
+Rest stops will be set up approximately every 15 miles.
+If you are feeling tired, you can rest, eat an energy bar, drink a sports drink, and continue the Ride where you left off.
+This is not a race, it's a ride, and all riders are encouraged to ride at their own pace.